Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 How are multi-axis sensors improving product development?

 With a multi–axis sensor design, a single load cell sensor can measure 3 axes of force and 3 torque moments simultaneously.
-These sensors consist of multiple bridges that precisely measure the applied force from one direction with minimal crosstalk from the other axes.
-Using a multi-axis sensor, forces can be measured simultaneously in three mutually perpendicular axes with the 6-axis load cells also measuring torque around those axes.
+These sensors consist of multiple bridges that precisely measure the applied force in one direction while minimizing crosstalk from the other axes.
+Using a multi-axis sensor, forces can be measured simultaneously in three mutually perpendicular axes, with the 6-axis load cells also measuring torque around those axes.

 How can force sensing be integrated for Industry 4.0 upgrades?